-n the bone and its research is Origin.
-Fleshy from nearly the whole length of the metacarpal bone that supports the middle fingers.
-Its fibres converge so as to give a fan-like appearance to the mucle.
+Origin.
+Fleshy from nearly the whole length of the metacarpal bone that supports the middle finger.
+Its fibres converge so as to give a fan-like appearance to the muscle.

 Insertion.
 Tendinous into the inner side of the root of the